-In this post, we will define headless commerce, analyze its influence on designing e-commerce systems, and look at the advantages of using headless commerce.
+In this post, we will get headless commerce explained, analyze its influence on designing eCommerce systems, and look at the advantages of using headless commerce.

 Table of Contents